Aurora-Terminal-Project/.github/README.md

-# .github
+# The Aurora Terminal Project
-"The Aurora Terminal Project" Building an open-source customizable, interactive, and vibrant terminal experience in Rust. 🌌✨
+Building an open-source customizable, interactive, and vibrant terminal experience in Rust. 🌌✨